SYSTEMS-OPERATOR/BOX/README.md

 - `CFG/SERVER.json` – core server configuration and deployment phases.
 - `KEY/MONDAY.JSON` – example neural imprint for a digital personality named **Monday**.
+- `KEY/TUESDAY.JSON` – upbeat personality profile used in examples below.
 - `RYM/styles.json` – list of musical style descriptors.
 -
 ## 📂 Repository Structure

 - **CFG/** – Contains configuration files such as `SERVER.json` defining server architecture and deployment details.
-- **KEY/** – Stores character or agent profiles like `MONDAY.JSON` describing personality traits and metadata.
+- **KEY/** – Stores character or agent profiles like `MONDAY.JSON` and `TUESDAY.JSON` describing personality traits and metadata.
 - **RYM/** – Includes reference lists such as `styles.json` with musical style descriptions.
+- **scripts/** – Small utilities demonstrating how to use the JSON files.
 - **LICENSE** – Public domain dedication via the Unlicense.

 ## 🚀 Quick Start Example